kraih/kefctl/README.md

                                 used together with the --input option
     -L, --lower <percentage>    Lower volume by X percent -m, --mute                  Mute speakers
-    -o, --off                   Turn speakers off, the KEF LSX can be turned back on by setting an input source with the --input option
+    -o, --off                   Turn speakers off, the speakers can be turned back on by setting an input source with the --input option
     -p, --port <port>           Speaker port, defaults to 50001